Doggolover69/Morph-Stjarnor-repo/README.md

 #### Features

-- Send signals to the control sever using (somthing)
+- Send signals to the control sever using ssh
 - Let the user select which signals to send
 - Let the user control multipal motors at once